PatrickJS/angular-websocket/README.md

 verifyNoOutstandingExpectation |            | Makes sure all expectations have been satisfied, should be called in afterEach verifyNoOutstandingRequest     |            | Makes sure no requests are pending, should be called in afterEach

-## Logical Questions
+## Frequently asked questions

  * *Q.*: What if the browser doesn't support WebSockets?
  * *A.*: This module will not help; it does not have a fallback story for browsers that do not support WebSockets.
-Please check your browser target support [here](http://caniuse.com/#feat=websockets)
+Please check your browser target support [here](http://caniuse.com/#feat=websockets) and to include fallback support.

 ## Development